Tour of Beijing Workers' Stadium Concludes for Users of International Web Portal of Beijing

 06.png

 Eric Hamlin, a history teacher from the United States, said that he often uses the International Web Portal of Beijing to look up hutong guides, transport routes, and information on local attractions.
-He believes the website is highly valuable for both visitors and residents, and said he looks forward to discovering more city events through it.
+He believed the website is highly valuable for both visitors and residents, and said he looks forward to discovering more city events through it.
 "We want to learn new things, because there's so much that goes on in Beijing.
 There are so many things to see," he added.

 (Source: CRI Online)